Article courtesy of WJZ/CBS Baltimore, July 2011.

 So what should women with silicone implants do to protect themselves?
 The FDA recommends women get routine MRIs to detect any ruptures and see a doctor if there are any complications.

-In 2006, the FDA reapproved silicone breast implants after they were banned due to risks they posed.
+In 2006, the FDA reapproved silicone breast implants after they were banned due to the risks they posed.

 Watch Dr. Cohen’s interview video clip here! http://baltimore.cbslocal.com/2011/07/14/fda-study-about-silicone-breast-implants-raises-concerns/